anupcowkur/Android-Wheel-Menu/README.md

 # Usage

 First [download the jar](https://www.dropbox.com/s/vwftt66loxugq13/wheelmenu.jar) and add it to your project.
 The exact location to include the jar will depend on your specific IDE.
+You can also add wheel-menu-library as a library project and reference it directly without adding the jar.

 Import the package ```com.anupcowkur.wheelmenu``` into the activity in which you want to include the menu.